2023 Most Popular Music Bachelor's Degree Schools in Connecticut

 Check out the music bachelor's degree programs at these schools if you want to attend one of the most popular in Connecticut.

-Our analysis found University of Hartford to be the most popular school for music students who want to pursue a bachelor’s degree in Connecticut.
-UHart is a medium-sized private not-for-profit school located in the city of West Hartford.
+Our 2023 rankings named University of Hartford the most popular school in Connecticut for music students working on their bachelor’s degree.
+UHart is a moderately-sized private not-for-profit school located in the city of West Hartford.

 Of the 70 students majoring in music at UHart, 57% are male and 43% are female.